 Q: Can I inspect a corrupted checkpoint without loading it?

-A: Yes — use python -m json.tool checkpoint.json to check basic JSON validity.
-For truncated files, jq '.' checkpoint.json 2>&1 will report the exact byte offset of the syntax error.
-This tells you how much of the checkpoint is intact and whether a manual repair is feasible.
+A: Yes. python -m json.tool checkpoint.json checks basic validity, and jq '.' checkpoint.json reports the exact byte offset of the first syntax error — that tells you how much of the file is intact and whether a manual look is even worth it.
+For msgpack/binary blobs, dump the raw bytes and inspect the header rather than letting your app deserialize untrusted data.